 The VRM is made up of MOSFETs and chokes.
 We’ll cover these more below.

 At this point, you should have a fair amount of understanding about how motherboards are made and the parts that compose them.
-But what exactly makes a good motherboard good?
+But what does it take to be considered a "good" motherboard?

 VRM (Voltage Regulator Module)

-Before you can spot a motherboard with a good VRM, you need to first familiarize yourself with a few components that make up the whole VRM, namely the MOSFET and chokes:
+Before you can spot a motherboard with good VRMs, you need to first familiarize yourself with a few components that make up the whole VRM, namely the MOSFET and Chokes:

 - MOSFET, or Metal-Oxide-Semiconductor Field-Effect Transistors, are the flat rectangle components usually located around your CPU socket.
-(Yes, those are squares below, but squares are technically a type of rectangle.)
-It’s responsible for feeding the CPU with the exact voltage it needs.
+These are responsible for feeding the CPU with the exact voltage it needs

-- Chokes are usually located beside the MOSFET and are responsible for stabilizing the currents and capacitors in the event that there is a sudden voltage spike.
+- Chokes are usually located beside the MOSFET and are responsible for stabilizing the currents and capacitors if there is a sudden voltage spike

-Spotting a motherboard with a good VRM sounds intimidating, but it’s actually easier than most of you think because all you need is to literally count the number of chokes.
-Each choke equates to one phase.
-And more phases means better stability.
+Spotting a motherboard with a good VRM sounds difficult, but it’s actually easier than you think because all you need to do is count the number of chokes.
+Each choke equates to one phase, and more phases mean better stability.

-An entry level motherboard that has at least 4 chokes is considered alright while mid to higher quality motherboards have at least six chokes.
+An entry-level motherboard that has at least four chokes is considered ok, while mid to higher quality motherboards have at least six chokes.
 At the higher end, it is not uncommon to see more than eight chokes.

-If you are planning on overclocking your CPU, the need to opt for these high-quality VRMs on a motherboard is all the more essential, especially if you’re into overclocking.
-It’s worth noting that many of the motherboards that allow overclocking have better VRMs by default; likewise, motherboards that don’t allow overclocking often have worse VRMs because they know you won’t be pushing them.
+If you are planning on overclocking your CPU, the need to opt for these high-quality VRMs is all the more essential.
+It’s worth noting that many of the motherboards that allow overclocking have better VRMs by default; likewise, motherboards that don’t cater to overclocking often have worse VRMs because they know you won’t be pushing them.

 |Processor Family||Supported Chipsets|